Point-of-Care · TBI Detection

 GLIA's platform combines deep molecular biology research with pragmatic engineering to produce a tool that works where and when it matters most — at the PoC.

-Our platform detects 7 specific miRNA signatures validated across 5 clinical studies and 4 peer-reviewed publications.
+Our platform detects up to 7 specific miRNA signatures validated across 5 clinical studies and 4 peer-reviewed publications.
 These signals go beyond traditional protein biomarkers, providing objective biological evidence of brain injury and recovery.
-Unlike subjective cognitive tests, our biological approach requires absolutely no baseline testing prior to injury.
+Unlike subjective cognitive tests, our biological approach requires no baseline testing prior to injury.

 PoC Platform